 Located a few miles off the coast of Pembrokeshire in Wales, Caldey Island has been owned by the Cistercian Order of monks since 1925.
 The first Cistercians took up residence on the island four years later, and continue their work there to this day, though Caldey's history of monasticism goes back much further, to the 12th century.

-It is quite hard to piece together the exact chronology of Caldey stamp issues, but the first, issued on 1 May 1973, was a blue and black stamp depicting the Monastery Church, designed by local Tenby artist Claude A Page and printed by Bradbury, Wilkinson and Co.
+A little effort is needed to piece together the exact chronology of Caldey stamp issues, but the first, issued on 1 May 1973, was a blue and black stamp depicting the Monastery Church, designed by local Tenby artist Claude A Page and printed by Bradbury, Wilkinson and Co.

 In 2001, a new red and black stamp depicting Caldey Lighthouse was produced (again with a 2 dabs denomination).